Román González (boxer): Inactivity

 On 11 January 2018 González hired Gustavo Herrera as his head trainer, from Managua, Nicaragua at the Roger Deshon gym and stated his intention to remain at super flyweight.
 On 8 April veteran Mexican boxer Pedro Guevara (30–3–1, 17 KOs) was being lined up to be González's next opponent, likely for Golovkin's undercard on 5 May 2018.
 Terms had been agreed for a 10-round super flyweight fight between both parties, however the fight had not been announced until the date and venue was confirmed.
 After Golovkin vs. Martirosyan was announced for 5 May at the StubHub Center in Carson, promoter Loeffler confirmed that González would appear on the undercard.
 On 24 April González released a statement saying he would not fight on 5 May after an opponent was not officially confirmed.
 He went on to state that he would likely return in June 2018 in Nicaragua, where he last fought in 2015.
-According to González's manager, Carlos Blandon, Gonzalez was unable to get a VISA.
+According to González's manager, Carlos Blandon, González was unable to get a VISA.
 Three scheduled appointments in the space on 30 days had been cancelled.
 Blandon stated they were still waiting on the VISA issue as González wanted a camp outside of Nicaragua.
 He also stated González would likely return in September 2018.
 On 30 May 2018 it was reported the California State Athletic Commission required González to pass new neurological examinations before the ban would be lifted.
 González initially passed the exams after his knockout loss to Rungvisai in September 2017.
 The reason for the additional tests would be for precautionary measure.